Hanoi: The Opening Riddle

 by Andreas Augustin

-One day, in 1996, we received a phone call from Richard Kaldor, general manager of the Hotel Metropole in Hanoi, Vietnam: ‘Could you come and research the history of our hotel?‘
+In 1996, I received a phone call from Richard Kaldor, one of the first general managers of the newly reopened Hotel Metropole in Hanoi, Vietnam: ‘Could you come and research the history of our hotel?‘

 ‘Of course,’ I replied like a shot, ‘give me an idea of when it opened?’